 Recipe cards are one of the easiest ways to level up your training.
 They can be referenced at any time by any employee, meaning your dishes will be the same every time, and you’ll reduce food waste.
 The results?
-Stabilized profits and happier customers.
+Greater control of your restaurant costs and happier customers.

 Recipe cards are editable templates that you customize for each recipe on your menu.
 Yes, we're talking about the same type of recipe cards that became popular with housewives in the 40s (though you don't have to keep yours in a cute floral box).

 This is one of those "if it ain't broke, don't fix it" situations.
 The idea may seem antiquated, but we promise it will help solve your modern-day BOH training challenges.

 Recipe cards include:

 Use them to note everything about a specific dish that a cook might need to know, from ingredients to procedures to plating notes.
 You can print the cards for your staff or make them available to view online (that is, if you can handle employees having their phones out at work).

 Restaurant training recipe cards can include any number of helpful tips for your BOH (back of house) staff: